michelkaeser/hext-core/README.md

 ## Compilation Flags

 `-D LIB_DEBUG` which enables debug mode.
-Setting this flag will tell the `Throwable`s to include full Call- and ExceptionStack information.
+Setting this flag will tell the `lib.Throwable`s to include full Call- and ExceptionStack information and `lib.threading.IExecutor`s to not catch exceptions.
 Though this can be helpful during development, it should not be enabled for production/releases as the operations are expensive.

 `-D LIB_PERFORMANCE` which will disable runtime checks in `lib.io.Bit(s)` abstracts.
 This gives a little performance boost to the cost of safety.

 `-D LIB_WIN` which will tell the library that we are compiling on a Windows system.
-This flag is used in `std.vm.Lock` class, as `SemaphoreSlim` doesn't work on non-Windows environments.
+This flag is used in `lib.vm.Lock` class, as `SemaphoreSlim` doesn't work on non-Windows environments.

 ## Nullability